Generic Name: tofacitinib (TOE fa SYE ti nib)

-What other drugs will affect Xeljanz XR (tofacitinib)?
+What other drugs will affect Xeljanz XR?

-This list is not complete and many other drugs can interact with tofacitinib.
+This list is not complete and many other drugs may affect Xeljanz XR.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about Xeljanz XR (tofacitinib)

-- Other brands: Xeljanz
+Other brands: Xeljanz